VenPlugs/PlayOnSpotify/README.md

 # Play On Spotify

-A powercord plugin that adds buttons to play/queue songs on Spotify to messages containing spotify urls
+A powercord plugin that Adds Play/Queue buttons to messages containing spotify embeds

 Supports songs, albums or playlists.
-However queue only works for songs
+Queue is only available for songs.

+NOTE: This plugin uses the Spotify API wrapper from the pc-spotify module, so make sure you have that set up properly

 ![screenshot](https://owo.is-very.moe/8YLEZkx.png)